mandeeps13k/cka-notes/README.md

 Other errors-> \
-For other errors related to file or Directory Not found , also check volume Mounts , hostPath on the static Pods as the certificates are mounted as volume check journalctl | grep apiserver
+For other errors related to file or Directory Not found , also check volume Mounts , hostPath on the static Pods as the certificates are mounted as volume check journalctl | grep apiserver \
+cat /var/log/syslog | grep kube-apiserver ;